-A few decades ago, the main reasons for women to leave the country were either to further their studies or to accompany their husbands overseas.
+A few decades ago, the main reasons for women leaving the country were either to further their studies or to accompany their husbands.
 Now, the reasons have expanded.

-Although there is no specific research done on the breakdown on why they left, experts agree women are now leaving Malaysia for other reasons as well, such as to advance their career and for better pay.
+Although there is no breakdown on why they left, experts agree women are leaving for other reasons as well, such as to advance their career and for better pay.
 These issues used to be associated with men.

 They also agree that many of the women are likely educated and professional, choosing to migrate to more developed and wealthier nations.

-Where news reports used to feature only Malaysian-born men doing well internationally, there are now many Malaysian-born women featured, such as Florence Tan, chair of the Small Spacecraft Coordination Group at Nasa, and Dr Serena Nik-Zainal, a consultant geneticist and cancer researcher in the UK.
+Those days, news reports used to feature only Malaysian-born men doing well internationally.
+Now, many Malaysian women are being featured, such as Florence Tan, chair of the Small Spacecraft Coordination Group at Nasa, and Dr Serena Nik-Zainal, a consultant geneticist and cancer researcher in the UK.

-"Some people say that most women are migrating to follow the husband.
+"Some people say that most women are migrating to follow their husbands.
 At the same time, I strongly believe there are women who decided to migrate because their skills are more appreciated somewhere else," said Farid Basir, vice-president of the Malaysian Employers Federation (MEF).